w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This section explores the wide diversity of abilities.
+This page explores the wide diversity of people and abilities.
 It highlights some web accessibility barriers that people commonly experience because of inaccessible websites and web tools.

 **Note:** This is illustrative and is not a complete list of all disabilities or barriers.